rtCamp/Frappe-Manager/README.md

 ### Site not available or not accessible using browser.

 -   This usually happes when container has stopped/existed.
--   Check if the continaer is running.
+-   Check if the container is running.
 -   To start the container use this commands.

     ```bash